gitlabhq/gitlabhq/doc/user/discussions/index.md

 - The people participating in the discussion are trolling, abusive, or otherwise being unproductive.

-In these cases, a user with Maintainer permissions or higher in the project can lock (and unlock) an issue or a merge request, using the "Lock" section in the sidebar:
+In these cases, a user with Developer permissions or higher in the project can lock (and unlock) an issue or a merge request, using the "Lock" section in the sidebar.
+For issues, a user with Reporter permissions can lock (and unlock).

 | Unlock | Lock |
 | :-----------: | :----------: |